rovenallapushi/CBSD_project/README.md

-Task ideas, summarizing what is already written in the notebook (to be updates, based on prof feedback):
+Task ideas, summarizing what is already written in the notebook (to be updated, based on prof feedback):

 1. add a summary describing the datset and the problem (what is written in the paper)
 2. do a diagram of how GPT-X works